ashleychontos/pySYD/docs/quickstart.rst

      - combining results into single csv file
     -----------------------------------------------------------

-**Note:** the printed output above is for posterity.
+**Reminder:** the printed output above is for posterity.
 Please see the next section in the event that you are comparing outputs to test the software functionality.

-The parameters are printed and saved in identical ways but sans the uncertainties.
+The parameters are printed and saved in identical ways (sans the uncertainties).

 .. csv-table:: 1435467 global parameters
    :header: "parameter", "value", "uncertainty"